RichardoC/kube-audit-rest/README.md

 * clarify that kubernetes may not loadbalance between replicas as expected.
 * test properly rather than use sleeps to manage async things...
 * have the testing main.go spin up/shut down the binaries rather than using bash and make it clearer that diff is required.
+* have workflow to test that docker image can be created once a maintainer adds a label to the PR.

 ## Completed next steps
 * Use flags for certs locations